 If you find that you constantly berate yourself for feeling down, think about what you’d say to a friend going through something like this and what you’d do to help them feel better.
 Rather than being self-critical, remember that you deserve compassion too, so treat yourself kindly in any moment when you aren’t feeling so good.

 Which people in your life make you feel great?
 Make regular plans with them and try really hard to maintain these relationships.
+These are the people who will be able to support you and motivate you when feeling depressed.
 Even a regular phone or video chat can be a good way to connect.

 We understand that being proactive and making plans to see and be around people can be hard when you’re feeling lonely and depressed, but pushing yourself to spend more time with the people who you care about can really help you to feel less alone.